WELCOME TO COLOURING LONDON

 All editors are asked to sign our data ethics agreement to ensure constructive input.

 Updating data to increase accuracy is another important but complex issue.
 This relies on access to Ordnance building footprint updates each year.
 This is most relevant to data relating to, for example, land use and planning status, where change is relatively frequent in contrast say to building age, which will only require updating until the building is demolished or a major extension added.

 Feedback loops between automated approaches and expert crowdsourcing are also being tested

 Work on the testing of the feasibility of developing citywide networks of community/civic groups, already involved in local planning and heritage protection, interested in helping add check and update data, is underway oops between automated processes and expert individual building editing will be key to improving data quality in future.

 Further information on privacy and moderation are included on our Data Ethics page.

-Colouring London is a statistical database needed to increase and support scientific analysis of the building stock.
-We collate and collect and visualise spatial statistics.
-All our categories use dropdown menus for security to avoid freetext boxes - where anything can be written- being linked to a building's location.
+Colouring London is a statistical database, set up in large part to help increase scientific analysis of the building stock.
+We collate, collect, visualise and generate spatial statistics.
+Our categories use dropdown menus and avoid freetext boxes wherever possible to maximise site security, though weblinks can be added to relevant website pages.
 For further information please see our Data Ethics page.